julielerman/DockerTestContainersDotNet/README.md

 ```
 ## Time to Test ##

-Many ways to test:
+There are many ways to test and they are dependent on your personal pref.

-CLI using `dotnet test`
+If you are using CLI, then be sure you are in the test folder and run `dotnet test`

-UI testing tools in your favorite IDEs.
+You can also of course use all of the fancy testing tools in Visual Studio and other IDEs.